bretmullinix/nexus-repository-api/readme.md

        **swagger_repositories.create_docker_hosted_repository** method.

        The same goes for any other generic method.
-Please be sure to check the implementation code to ensure you are calling the correct APIs.
+Please be sure to check the implementation code to ensure you are calling the correct APIs.blue

     1. In the **test_swagger_nexus_api.py** class, make sure you aren't creating and deleting repositories and blob stores you plan on using.
 These repositories and blob stores are for testing only.
 Currently, the tests